More about: 24 Best Things To Do in Rome

 20. Shop for local produce at the Campo de Fiori open-air market

-21. Peek through the keyhole of the Orange Garden
+21. Look through the keyhole of the Orange Garden

 Looking through a keyhole - is that really something to do in Rome?
 When you see the beautiful view of St. Peter's Dome from there, I'm sure you'll understand why.
 At first, this was a big secret in Rome, but more and more visitors are coming to these gardens to look for the famous lock and marvel at its perspective.

-And this is just one of the many secret places that the Eternal City hides and that you will have to discover little by little on your own if you want to fall in love with Rome.
-I'll help you out a little and leave you with a list of what are, for me, the best-kept secret places in Rome.
+And this is just one of the many secret places that the Eternal City hides and that you will have to discover little by little on your own or as part of a private tour of Rome if you want to end up falling in love with Rome.
+I'll help you out a little and leave you with a list of what are, for me, the best-kept secret places in Rome

 Put yourself in the situation: your last day in the city and you have a couple of hours to visit what you liked the most and to take a look at your favourite spots.
 The problem is that in Rome it's so hard to choose that you'd like to see it all at a glance, do the whole trip again...

-Maybe you can't do the latter (although you can always come back, remember), but the last look is possible to do it more globally on board one of Rome' s air-conditioned tourist buses that will tour the main points of the city either to "say goodbye" to them or to have an appetizer of everything you'll see in the next days after your arrival in Rome.
+Maybe you can't do the latter (although you can always come back, remember), but the last look is possible if you book your ticket for the Rome sightseeing bus Air-conditioned, it will take you around the main sights of the city, either to "say goodbye" to them or to give you a taste of everything you're going to see in the next few days after your arrival in Rome.

-It's also a good way to save on transport, as it will help you get from one place to another without having to pay for a public transport ticket on each trip.
+Also, Rome' s tour buses are a great way to save on transportation, as they will help you get from one place to another without having to pay a public transport ticket for each trip.

 Use Rome's metro